 Personalised and effective treatment for individuals with eating disorders

-As the National Eating Disorders Collaboration (NEDC) in Australia reveals, severe body dissatisfaction is a major factor that contributes to the development of eating disorders.
-Eating problems are not only about dieting, body image and weight loss.
-Disordered eating patterns can develop as a complex response to handling stress or filling a void in one’s life.
+Eating problems or disorders are not only about dieting, body image and weight loss.
+Disordered eating patterns can develop as a complex response to handling stress, low self-esteem or filling a void in one’s life.

-When your relationship with food causes damage both to your physical, mental, and emotional condition, when it distorts your perception of your own body, it can be considered an eating disorder.
-The National Eating Disorders Association website defines the main categories of eating disorders:
+When your behaviours, thoughts and feelings regarding food or your appearance cause damage to your physical, mental, or emotional functioning; when it distorts your perception of your own body, it can be considered an eating disorder.
+There are many types of eating disorders.
+The National Eating Disorders Association website defines the main categories of eating disorders as:

-People experiencing Bulimia Nervosa display episodes of binge-eating – consuming an unusually large amount of food in a short period of time, usually fuelled by emotions and thoughts, followed by compensatory behaviours.
+Bulimia Nervosa involves episodes of binge-eating – consuming an unusually large amount of food in a short period of time followed by behaviours aimed at compensating for the food consumed.

 After taking in a large amount of food, the person experiences feelings of guilt, followed by the urge to remove the effects of the food from your body through vomiting, restricting food intake, taking laxatives, and extreme exercise in order to avoid weight gain.